Chubek/chubek/README.md

-I go by ~~Chubak~~Behrang.
+I go by ~~Chubak~~ Behrang --- though you could possibly still address me as Chubak because neither of these are my real name!

 I am active in systems development, language development, and the UNIX/POSIX space.
 I have a zeal for formalism (read further).

 I'm going back to college this fall although I'm 31.